Fred-Hutch-Innovation-Lab/jupyter-lab-launcher/README.md

 #SBATCH --time=7-00:00:00    # Increase time limit
 ```

+### User Configuration Files
+Place custom configuration in `users/$USER/jupyter_lab_config.py` for personalized Jupyter Lab settings.

 ### Package Management
 The image is designed to be minimal and lightweight.
-Package management is handled at by the user within the environment.
-Consider using Poetry or UV (python) or Renv (R) to manage lanaguage specific packages.
+Package management is handled by the user within the environment.
+Consider using Poetry or UV (Python) or Renv (R) to manage language-specific packages.

-#### System Libraries
-- Edit `jupyter-datascience-notebook.def` and uncomment needed system libraries
-- Rebuild the image when system dependencies change

-## Building Custom Images
+### Building Custom Images

-### Customize an Image
+Edit `jupyter-datascience-notebook.def` to add system dependencies, then either:
+- Build manually: `apptainer build jupyter-datascience-notebook.sif jupyter-datascience-notebook.def`
+- Or create a tagged release to trigger automatic GitHub build and publishing

 You can directly [edit the Apptainer `.def`](https://apptainer.org/docs/user/1.0/build_a_container.html#building-containers-from-apptainer-definition-files) file to add dependencies.
-Once the definition file is updated, you can manually build the `.sif` with `apptainer build`, or you can trigger a `tagged release` of this repo and Github will publish an updated SIF for you.
+Once the definition file is updated, build the `.sif`.
+Try to use semantic versioning to record versions.

-### Converting Dockerfile to Definition File
+#### Converting Dockerfile to Definition File

 If Apptainer definition file syntax is challenging, you can write a Dockerfile and convert it with [Singularity Python](https://singularityhub.github.io/singularity-cli/recipes).